terramate-io/terramate-docs/cli/reference/blocks/terramate.md

 # The `terramate` block

-Use the `terramate` block to define project-wide configurations in the project's root.
-The `terramate` block is defined in the `terramate.tm.hcl` file and overrides any defaults by Terramate.
+Use the `terramate` block to define project-wide configurations.
+The `terramate` block is usually defined in the `terramate.tm.hcl` file(or any file of your choice at the project's root) and overrides any defaults by Terramate.

 ## Arguments